Animals in the wild

 Our Work

 Elephants are protected under law in India, but a loophole in the law is being used to exploit these elephants.
 Do you want to protect these elephants?
-We recommend and urge that the exemption to live elephants given in Section 40 of the Wildlife Protection Act be withdrawn and all live elephant trade be stopped immediately.
-This will help stop the illegal trade of wild elephants.
+We recommend and urge that the exemption to live elephants given in Section 40 of the Wildlife Protection Act be withdrawn.

 Elephant Rides at Amer Fort